 If you run a team and haven’t done something similar, I wholeheartedly recommend it.
 Having a clearly articulated set of principles helps on a number of fronts.
 For a client-facing business like ours, principles shape the conversations you have and end up driving which clients you do work with.
 The work you do then feeds your ability to grow the team with high-quality talent.

 Even if your design team isn’t externally facing, principles can drive your process and help create an identity for your group.
 As they become part of the culture, they make it easier to onboard new team members and show them what’s expected of them.

-In order to share our principles, we wrote a blog series on the six principles that we’ll share one-by-one every week, each post written by a different member of the Levvel Product Innovation team.
+In order to share our principles, we wrote a blog series on all six, each post written by a different member of the Levvel Product Innovation team.
 Creating the principles was a shared effort, so it only makes sense that we share them together.
 We hope you enjoy our thoughts on design, team building, and customer service, and we’d love to hear your feedback.